matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 ### Resolution

-Bob receives Lock-P, and notices that B is abscent from the chain specified in Lock-P's `extremities`.
+Bob receives Lock-P, and notices that B is absent from the chain specified in Lock-P's `extremities`.

 We would need a new MSC for bob to resend B as B' such that servers who